Go-Learning-Land/Go-Learning-Archive/README.md

 ![cover](./img/coverimg.jpg)

+>**Although there are many good videos and tutorials, Good Gopher never underestimates the knowledge contained in books.**
 # Game Plan

 Our main plan is to collect **high-quality learning materials** in the same place in a well-structured manner.
 All goodies for golang are welcome for PRs.
 Also, we will give you free NFTs for staring this repo.
 You can go and check for [GLL website](https://golearningland.com/).
 If you hate NFTs that is fine; we will give NFTs as a symbol of a community badge do not worry and do not hate us.